schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

-Don't worry if you don't know what these things are because we'll go into each in some detail later.
-For now understand that setting up your environment is one of the most difficult things you will have to do.
-If I could have you do this chapter later after building your confidence first, I would.
-But I can't.
+Don't worry if you don't know what these things are.
+For now just understand that setting up your environment is one of the most difficult things developers have to do.
+If I could have you do this chapter later after building your confidence first, I would, but I can't.

 ## koan 1.1: Terminal or Console

-If you've never used your terminal before, the terminal is to the developer what the light saber is to Darth Vader, what incognito mode is to the pornography viewer, and what jokes about how dumb white people are to Chris Rock.
+If you've never used your terminal before, the terminal is to the developer what the light saber is to Darth Vader, what incognito mode is to the sex addict, and what jokes about how dumb white people are to Chris Rock.

 When you've opened your terminal and see something like the [image](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) on the right side of this page, you're ready to move on.